 |

-*In addition to the above number of Board of Directors meetings held, there was one resolution in writing, which was deemed to constitute a Board of Directors meeting based on the provisions of the Companies Act and the Articles of Incorporation.
+*1 In addition to the above number of Board of Directors meetings held, there were two resolutions made in writing, which were deemed to constitute Board of Directors meetings based on the provisions of the Companies Act and the Articles of Incorporation.

 Related information